-Research and Design I, II
+Research and Design I & II

-Once Research I is approved, you advance to Research II.
+Once Research I is approved, you may advance to Research II.

 The candidate’s research should stimulate interaction between the growth of the bibliography and the growth and structure of the detailed outline.
 All researched areas should be listed in the bibliography but not necessarily integrated into the outline.

 Candidates will be required to have their projects or dissertations screened by Turnitin, (www.turnitin.com) to show the independence of their work.
 All submitted projects and dissertations are expected to have been submitted through spell and grammar-check.
 If necessary, work with a copyeditor.